edgecollective/edge-blog/notes.md

 - A R Brown and her sci fi utopian thinking based on Octavia Butler
 - Interconnected supply chains

-## Misc
+## Other

-- WIll Wilkinson and Lew Daly chat about ['just deserts'](https://willwilkinson.net/2009/02/02/new-at-free-will-lew-daly-and-unjust-deserts/)
+- Will Wilkinson and Lew Daly chat about ['just deserts'](https://willwilkinson.net/2009/02/02/new-at-free-will-lew-daly-and-unjust-deserts/)